artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 The tests will run across 3 Nuke scripts.
 Each script produces the same result.
 There are 24 Shia’s for each of the 9 types of sprite, LaBeouf, LaRed, LaNoir, etc. A total of 216 Shia’s are computed on each frame.

-There are a few transforms to position Shia into various X-offsets in screen space.
+There are a few transforms to position Shia into various X-axis offsets in screen space.
 Everything is merged together (Shake-style, like a tree, over a colorwheel).
-The composite is very much I/O bound and light on CPU operations.
+The composite is designed to be I/O bound and light on CPU operations.

-The only difference in the 3 scripts is that the instances of Shia in the script are sourced from:
+The only difference with the 3 scripts is that the instances of Shia in the script are sourced from:
 - __Instances__ — a single Read node of Shia for each type of sprite.
 9 read nodes total.
 - __Stamps__ — an anchor for each read node.
 9 read nodes, 9 anchors, 216 stamps.
 - __Duplicates__ — an individual read node for each Shia.
 216 read nodes.